Free Consultation: (405) 525-4131Tap to Call This Lawyer

 2 Questions Answered

-- A: It does sound like you have a Workers' Compensation Claim.
+A: It does sound like you have a Workers' Compensation Claim.
 Oklahoma is a no-fault state regarding work-related injuries, meaning basically that if you were hurt on the job, then your related medical bills, lost wages, permanent impairments, etc. might be paid by your employer, most likely by your employer's Workers' Compensation insurance, regardless of whose fault the injury was.
 Because this injury occurred on the job and with the information you provided, your remedy would probably be limited to filing a Workers' Compensation Claim, and not against the employer personally.
 I would talk to a Workers' Compensation Attorney about filing a claim.
-There is a time limit ...
+There is a time limit on when you can file your claim, so I would check with an attorney immediately. ...
 Read More

 Contact & Map